rcarrata/ns-gitops/README.md

 Repository for deploy GitOps examples

-## Network Policies Demo with GitOps
+## Demo Environment provisioning

+We will be using an example microservices

 * Provision Namespace and ArgoProjects for the demo: